Advancing Graphite and Cobalt Projects for the Battery Industry

 Graphite is frequently ranked among high-tech resources—but its primary traditional use has been as a strengthener for steel production.
 Depressed steel markets have kept graphite prices low, leading investor news coverage focused on other more lucrative hi-tech minerals, including lithium.
 However, graphite prices could rebound shortly as demand is driven up by developments in the automotive and battery industries.

-This shift began in 2014 when Elon Musk’s Tesla Motors announced plans to build a $5-billion lithium-ion battery gigafactory requiring large volumes of graphite.
-“Our cells should be called nickel-graphite, because primarily the cathode is nickel and the anode is graphite with silicon oxide,” Musk told reporters.
+This shift began in 2014 when the demand for graphite grew as a result of their role in lithium-ion battery anodes.
+“Our cells should be called nickel-graphite, because primarily the cathode is nickel and the anode is graphite with silicon oxide,” Elon Musk told reporters when discussing Tesla’s lithium-ion battery production.
 There’s “a little bit of lithium on there, but it’s like the salt on a salad.”

 As of mid-2017, all of Tesla’s high-grade spherical graphite was sourced from China.
 But Berkwood hopes to change that —for Tesla, and for hundreds of smaller companies producing hi-tech products with graphite components.
 These range from the heat spreaders in small tablet computers to the linings in pebble bed nuclear reactors.
 Management hopes the potential high-quality of its graphite will also qualify it for use in graphene—a heavily refined graphitic product with huge upside.
 Graphene is stronger than steel and more conductive than gold, and used by many companies in development efforts towards disruptive solar panels, supercapacitors, and much more.